-Office Space and Serviced Offices in Covent Garden
+Flexible Offices in Covent Garden

 Covent Garden is an all-round brilliant location for office space.
 There are a range of offices styles from the creative to the professional and the area is known for its amazing entertainment; shopping, theatre, restaurants, bars, history and culture.
 Covent Garden is a major draw for visitors and Londoners who enjoy its many attractions.

-Local Insight & Information
+Local Insight & Information About Covent Garden

 Covent Garden, full of imagination, entertainment and culture is a buzzing hub of arts, markets, designer retailers and unique eateries.
-Centred on the bustling piazza and market building there is more than enough culture to spend an entire day wondering around this vibrant area, let alone enough for an enriching lunch hour.
+Centred on the bustling piazza and market building, there is more than enough culture to spend an entire day wondering around this vibrant area, let alone enough for an enriching lunch hour.
 On the other hand, if it’s a quite wander that’s in order after a long day of networking and creativity, Covent Garden’s hidden side streets and small squares are just as charming and cultural.

-Key Transport Links
+Key Transport Links in Covent Garden

 The district is divided by the main thoroughfare of Long Acre, South of which is the Piazza and Bow Street which is where you will find traditional and heavily cultural entertainment at the Royal Opera House.
 Performances by the ROH Orchestra, Royal Opera or Royal Ballet companies can be experienced here in the plush gilt-and-velvet decorated auditorium.
 This 248 year old building also provides stunning views of Covent Garden from the amphitheatre terrace where you can enjoy a nice drink as you either take a tour of the building or are awaiting a show.